bright/new-www/_posts/2017-11-21-spring-mvc-thread-pool-timeouts.md

 </Configure>
 ```

 Queuing requests is necessary in the most commons scenarios to handle temporary spikes in load.
-For example, if your application can handle 100 requests per second, and if you can allow it one minute to recover from excessive high load, you can set the queue capacity to 60*100=6000.
+For example, if your application can handle 100 requests per second, and if you can allow it to recover from one minute of excessive high load, you can set the queue capacity to 60*100=6000.

-### How is the request processing thread pool related to timeouts
+## How is the request processing thread pool related to timeouts?

 Let us assume that the thread pool (max) size is 100 and that on average a request takes 1 second to process.
 In such server we can thus handle 100 requests per second (rps).
 Any requests over the rps limit is going to be queued.
 Now imagine we have a single type of request that for some reason takes much longer to process than usual e.g. 120 seconds due to some dependent service issue.
 When such request is processed, it will first block subsequent requesting processing threads until all of them are _busy waiting_.
 Depending on the limit of queue size and system capacity our server will soon start rejecting **all new requests**.
 It is worth noting that the _slow_ requests are also going to be put in queue after thread pool capacity is reached.